ansys/pyansys-math/README.rst

    pip install -e .

-This allows you to install the ``ansys-math-core`` module and modify it locally and have the changes reflected in your setup after restarting the Python kernel.
+This allows you to install the ``ansys-math-core`` module The changes that you make are reflected in your setup after restarting the Python kernel.